 Euthanasia and/or assisted suicide are legal in some countries.

 Victoria's Voluntary Assisted Dying law

-From 19 June 2019 voluntary assisted dying (VAD) will be legal in Victoria under the Voluntary Assisted Dying Act 2017 (Vic) ('the Act').
+Voluntary assisted dying (VAD) is legal in Victoria under the Voluntary Assisted Dying Act 2017 (Vic) ('the Act').
 The Act provides for and regulates access to VAD, defined as 'the administration of a voluntary assisted dying substance, and includes steps reasonably related to such administration' (i.e. physician-assisted dying, not voluntary euthanasia)